dsafa/CSDeskBand/README.md

 ### WPF
 - Add the compilation symbol `DESKBAND_WPF` to your wpf project.
+  - If you want transparency support, you have to also add the symbol `DESKBAND_WPF_TRANSPARENCY`.
+This is because it requires special operation.
+- Add references to `WindowsFormsIntegration.dll`, `System.Windows.Forms` and `System.Drawing`.
+See notes below for why.
 - Create a new **public** class that will host your deskband and make it inherit from the abstract class `CSDeskBandWpf`.
 Namespace in `CSDeskBand`
   - Implement the `UIElement` property to return your main wpf control
 - Add `[ComVisible(true)]`, `[Guid("xx-xx-xx-xx-xx")]`, `[CSDeskBandRegistration()]` attributes to the class.